 You will be notified during the aid application filing process if you have been selected for federal verification via your Student Aid Report.
-We will also notify you by placing tasks in your CalCentral account.
+We will also notify you by placing tasks and instructions in your CalCentral account.

 To see if you have been selected for verification, go to the My Finances section of CalCentral.
 Click on the "Details" link in the Financial Aid and Scholarships section of the page.
 Review your Messages and Tasks for information about your verification status.
 If selected, you will be provided a link to the Berkeley Financial Aid Forms website where you can see what is being requested from you.

 What are the Verification Requirements?

 If you have been selected for verification, you will see your requirements listed as tasks in your CalCentral account.
 Typically, we require that you do the following:

-Obtain a copy of your's and your parent's (if dependent) 2016 Tax Return Transcript.
+Obtain a copy of your and your parents' (if dependent) 2017 Federal Tax Return

-If you or your parents (if dependent) did not and are not required to to file a 2016 federal tax return, then we need you (or your parents) to submit IRS documents that clearly indicates that the IRS does not have a tax return record on file for 2016.
-This may include a Tax Return Transcript or a Tax Account Transcript that includes a message such as "no record of return filed" or "no transcript on file", or by obtaining an IRS certification of non-filing status for 2016.
+If you or your parents (if dependent) did not and are not required to to file a 2017 federal tax return, then we need you (or your parents) to submit IRS documents that clearly indicate that the IRS does not have a tax return record on file for 2017.
+This may include a Tax Return Transcript or a Tax Account Transcript that includes a message such as "no record of return filed" or "no transcript on file," or certification from the IRS of non-filing status for 2017.

 What if I am a California Dream Act Student?

 For AB 540 students, the process is similar, but instead of submitting a FAFSA, you will submit the California Dream Act Application.
 The California Student Aid Commission also requires us to verify that the information used to complete the application is accurate by collecting supporting documentation from a percentage of students.